 Restarting your computer once a week helps to clear random, unimportant temporary files that slow down the device.
 Please note that closing your laptop is not the same as restarting it or shutting it down.

 Please consider the tips below to improve the security of your personal devices.

 Installing the latest computer and software updates keep your devices running smoothly and securely.
-Instructions for updating various operating systems and software applications can be found below.
+Faculty and staff are issued with GU-Q issued devices and software updates are deployed automatically.
+Instructions for updating personal devices with various operating systems and software applications can be found below: